-Jupiter is a multi-platform, intermediate-scale laser user facility located at Lawrence Livermore National Laboratory.
+Jupiter is a multiplatform, intermediate-scale laser user facility located at Lawrence Livermore National Laboratory.
 Proposals will be accepted for the laser platforms Titan, Janus, and COMET.
-Information and submission instructions are available at https://jlf.llnl.gov.

-The purpose of the Call is to provide opportunities for forefront experimental science in high energy-density matter, laser–matter interactions, high-pressure materials, and plasma disciplines.
+The purpose of the call for proposals is to provide opportunities for forefront experimental science in high-energy-density matter, laser–matter interactions, high-pressure materials, and plasma disciplines.
 JLF encourages student participation in experiments.
-Special consideration will be given to JLF proposals that link to experiments, or proposed experiments, at the x-ray free electron laser facility Linear Coherent Light Source (LCLS) located at the SLAC National Accelerator Laboratory.
+Special consideration will be given to JLF proposals that link to experiments, or proposed experiments, at the x-ray free-electron laser facility Linear Coherent Light Source (LCLS) located at the SLAC National Accelerator Laboratory.
 The JLF User Program is open to all qualified applicants, including those from DOE and non-DOE laboratories and academic institutions.
-Applications from US and non-US investigators are encouraged.
-Proposals are typically made for one platform but requests can be made for time on multiple platforms.
+Proposals are typically made for one platform, but requests can also be made for time on multiple platforms.

-For Titan and Janus, an experimental run cycle is defined as 4 weeks, including set-up and teardown.
-There will be 8 such periods for Janus and 6 for Titan in 2017.
-Proposals will be accepted for experimental run-times of less than or more than 4 weeks; however, the proposal should make the reasons for the request very clear.
+For Titan and Janus, an experimental run cycle is defined as four weeks, including setup and teardown.
+Proposals will be accepted for experimental runtimes of less than or more than four weeks; however, the proposal should make the reasons for the request very clear.
 The CY17 schedule will be constructed later.
-Requests for time on COMET are not required to fit the 4-week cycle.
+Requests for time on COMET are not required to fit the four-week cycle.

-Prior to the preparation of proposals, applicants should review user policies and procedures detailed in the Policies and Procedures link at https://jlf.llnl.gov/.
+Before preparing proposals, applicants should review information on the Policies and Procedures page.
 Experimental teams are not required to have participation by LLNL scientists.
-However, because JLF can provide only minimal assistance and because the safety environment at LLNL is complex, it is recommended that a Laboratory contact—preferably with experience at the Facility - be consulted.
+However, because JLF can provide only minimal assistance and because the safety environment at LLNL is complex, it is recommended that a Laboratory contact—preferably with experience at the facility—be consulted.
 Students are welcome, although those new to JLF will require oversight by experienced team members.
 Applicants needing assistance to engage a suitable LLNL researcher should contact the Director.